Government House, Bermuda: History, architecture and grounds

 Down the steps there is an avenue of Bermuda cedars, the first on the left planted by Sir Edward Richards, the first black Bermudian to head the government of the Island.
 Two others bear the names of Princess Alexandra and Princess Margaret.
 Just to the left of the bottom of the path there is a royal poinciana planted by the Duke of Windsor on in 1940, and 25 yd back towards the house a royal palm planted by Prince George, Duke of Kent, in 1928.

-Across the lawn towards the garage and outbuildings or Government House takes is a Delonix regia planted by Prince Charles, Prince of Wales, in 1970.
+Across the lawn towards the garage and outbuildings or Government House takes is a Delonix regia planted by Charles, Prince of Wales, in 1970.
 Behind is the old drive lined with Phoenix canariensis (Canary Island date palms).
 Sloping down to the right are woodlands with a paddock and a meadow.
 Beyond the site of the old house, the flat area to the right of the cottage, there is a semi circular area of grass on which stands a Mangifera indica (mango tree) planted by Prince George, later King George V, and Bermuda's first Hevea brasiliensis (rubber tree), planted by Governor Lt.
 Colonel William Reid in 1840.
 On either side of the cutting leading to the entrance to the grounds are evergreen shrubs, and large bougainvillea vines over 100 years old cover the 30 ft walls.

 Opposite the cottage there is a flight of steps leading down into the Marsh Folly Gardens.
 In this sheltered and well-wooded area there some of the oldest white cedars on the island.
 On the other side of the road is a rock garden.
 Back towards the terrace is a collection of Arecaceae (palms) planted by British prime ministers and US presidents: John Major (1991), George H. W. Bush (1990 and 1991), Margaret Thatcher (1990), Harold Macmillan (1961), Edward Heath (1972) and Richard Nixon (late 1960s).

+The 1925 American silent drama film The Little French Girl was filmed in Bermuda, where some scenes were filmed at Government House (the Governor and Commander-in-Chief at the time being General Sir Joseph John Asser.

 As the largest open green area in Pembroke Parish, it has every endemic and native species of vegetation that existed before the colonisation of Bermuda.
 These are crucial to ward off erosion and wind damage from hurricanes.
 The grounds of Government House were severely damaged by Hurricane Fabian on September 5, 2004, and there is underway a long-term programme of clear-up, re-landscaping and planting.
 Five gardeners from the Parks Department of the Bermuda government maintain the grounds.